dhomoney/Homoney-Articles/owasp-api-top-10-deep-dive-part-4.md

 # OWASP API Top Ten Deep Dive Part 4

-Here in the fourth installment of our 5 part series on OWASP’s API Top Ten we delve into categories 7 and 8 with Server Side Request Forgery and Security Misconfiguration.
-As modern applications and network becomes more abstracted Security Misconfiguration is a consistent problem owing to complexity and interconnected nation of APIs and applications in general.
+Here in the fourth installment of our 5 part series on OWASP’s API Top Ten, we delve into categories 7 and 8 with Server Side Request Forgery and Security Misconfiguration.
+As modern applications and the network become more abstracted Security Misconfiguration is a consistent problem owing to the complexity and interconnected nation of APIs and applications in general.
 With that let’s dive right in.

 # Server Side Request Forgery in APIs